 REGN-COV2 is the first specifically designed COVID-19 therapy being evaluated by RECOVERY.
 It was selected in part based on its emerging safety profile in humans, pre-clinical data showing it could protect against viral escape mutations, and prevention and treatment studies in non-human primates showing it reduced the amount of virus and associated damage in the lungs.
 REGN-COV2 is currently being studied in two Phase 2/3 clinical trials for the treatment of COVID-19 and in a Phase 3 trial for the prevention of COVID-19 in household contacts of infected individuals.

 Martin Landray, Professor of Medicine & Epidemiology, Nuffield Department of Population Health, University of Oxford, added, “Throughout the COVID-19 pandemic we have seen the power of randomized trials to provide rigorous assessment of potential treatments.
 Up to now, we have largely been studying whether existing drugs can be re-purposed to tackle this new disease, but we now have the opportunity to rigorously assess the impact of a drug specifically designed to target this coronavirus.
-There are good reasons to be excited about this new development – RECOVERY will provide a robust assessment of the effect of this lab-manufactured monoclonal antibody combination treatment in hospitalized patients.
+There are good reasons to be excited about this new development – RECOVERY, a drug process development services group, will provide a robust assessment of the effect of this lab-manufactured monoclonal antibody combination treatment in hospitalized patients.

 “We are very grateful to the patients who have already taken part in the trial and to those who will participate in this next phase of RECOVERY.
 We would not be able to find the best treatments without their support and that of the thousands of hospital and research staff who are working with us.”